Notes on the Geography of Oklahoma: Downtown Oklahoma City

 Interstates 35 and 40 cross at the southeast corner of downtown Oklahoma City.
 What's to see if you're coming by?

-What the Chamber of Commerce won't show you!
 Eight miles upstream, the river looks a bit more like itself, though what you see here is actually what's released from a reservoir immediately upstream.
-Makes you wonder: Is the river here really so much worse than the sated python downstream?
+Makes you wonder: is the natural streamcourse really so much worse than the sated python downstream?

 The last picture was taken from exactly the midpoint of the bottom line of this township plat, which is dated 1872.
 As you can see, the township is identified as Township 13 North, Range 3 West, Indian Meridian, a grid originating in the Arbuckle Mountains to the south.
 There's nothing much else on the map, except for a southward-flowing tributary of the North Canadian, a northward-flowing tributary of the Cimarron, a branch of the Chisholm Trail, and the surveyor's township and section lines.
 Keep your eye on Section 33, down at the bottom.